 Maintain an annual spreadsheet with the following information:

 - Date the Concern was originally submitted.

 - Nature of the concern.

 - Final decision

 - Any external actions taken.

 Each Student Concern Report should be numbered.

-The original Student Concern Reports should be retained in the Office and copies should be forwarded based upon the recommendation of the Dean of Academics and Extended Learning.
-The Student Concern Reports should be filed in alphabetical order.
+The original Student Concern Reports should be retained in the Office and copies should be forwarded based upon the recommendation of the Dean of Teaching & Learning.
+The Student Concern Reports should be filed in alpha order.
 The resolutions should be stapled to the original report.

-Unresolved concerns should be highlighted and drawn to the attention of the Dean of Academics and Extended Learning on a weekly basis.
+Unresolved concerns should be highlighted and drawn to the attention of the Dean of Teaching & Learning on a weekly basis.